nadinda/peep-o-repo/README.md

 ## Getting Started

-This is just another project on github.
-Want to do something similar and hack around it?
-Follow these steps to get it set up and run it on your own local machine.
+This is an undeployed site.
+Follow these steps to get your own setup and run it locally.

 ### Prerequisites